 16-17 March 2023 Online

-Design Anthropology: Critical Speculations, a collaborative online event organised between the Papanek Foundation at the University of Applied Arts Vienna and the anthropology department of The New School for Social Research, New York, considers the critical design politics of re-purposing design ‘for the real world’, bringing together cutting-edge designers, social scientists, curators and historians.
-International speakers include Michelle D. Commander, Bodhi Chattopadhyay, Elizabeth Chin, Jonathan M. Square, Victor Buchli, David Jeevendrampillai, Nicole Cristi, Elaine Gan, and Brandi T. Summers.
-Registration information to be announced.
+Design Anthropology: Critical Speculations, a collaborative online event organised between the Papanek Foundation at the University of Applied Arts Vienna and the anthropology department of The New School for Social Research, New York, considers the critical design politics of re-purposing design ‘for the real world’.
+Building on the momentum of former international cutting-edge collaborative Papanek Symposia by highlighting the global relevance of design as a practice and process of social change, the two-day event brings together a unique set of international speakers including Victor Buchli, Bodhi Chattopadhyay, Elizabeth Chin, Nicole Cristi, Michelle D. Commander, Elaine Gan, David Jeevendrampillai, Jonathan M. Square and Brandi T. Summer.

 In Victor Papanek: Designer for the Real World, Alison J. Clarke explores the social design movement through the life of its leading pioneer, the Austrian American designer, theorist, and activist Victor Papanek.
 Papanek’s 1971 best seller, Design for the Real World: Human Ecology and Social Change has been translated into twenty-two languages and never fallen out of print.
 Its politics of social design, anti-corporatism, and environmental sustainability have found renewed pertinence in the twenty-first century and dominate the agendas of design schools today.
 Drawing extensively on previously unexplored archival sources, Clarke uncovers and contextualizes the movement’s controversial origins and contradictions.